merrillpaul/assess-cordova-proto/README.md

 # Run in Browser
 `cordova run browser`

+# Run with Xcode
+`cordova platform remove ios && cordova platform add ios && cordova build` Then open the platforms/ios/<Name>.xcode project and run it on an ipad simulator.

 # Run in iOs Simulator
 `cordova run ios --target="iPad-Retina, 10.2"` .
 Choose your targets appropriately.
 Look in cordova docs to see how to list the targets on your machine

 # Run just the assess-www
 `cd assess-www && npm start`
+Checkout the readme inside assess-www

 # Run just the assess-www webpack build
 `cd assess-www && npm run build`